The Department of Transportation's Federal Highway Commission has released the latest report on Traffic Volume Trends, data through March.

 Clearly, when we adjust for population growth, the Miles-Traveled metric takes on a much darker look.
 The nominal 39-month dip that began in May 1979 grows to 61 months, slightly more than five years.
 The trough was a 6% decline from the previous peak.

 The population-adjusted all-time high dates from June 2005.
-That's well over nine years ago.
-The latest data is 7.63% below the 2005 peak, which of not that far off the -8.64% post-Financial Crisis low in March of 2014.
-Our adjusted miles traveled based on the 16-and-older age cohort is about where we were as a nation in August of 1996.
+That's approaching a decade ago.
+The latest data is 7.29% below the 2005 peak, which is not that far off the -8.64% post-Financial Crisis low in March of 2014.
+Our adjusted miles traveled based on the 16-and-older age cohort is about where we were as a nation in October of 1996.

 About that Population Adjustment…

 Why use the CNP16OV data for the population adjustment?
 Wouldn't it make more sense to limit the population to licensed drivers?
 The correlation between license holders and actual drivers is far from reliable.
 Many license holders in households do not drive, especially in their older years.
-According to Census Bureau data on gasoline sales (courtesy of Harry Dent's research on demand curves), dollars spent on gasoline peaks for people in their late 40s and falls off rather quickly after that.
+According to Census Bureau data on gasoline sales, dollars spent on gasoline peaks for people in their late 40s and falls off rather quickly after that.

 In fact, there's a good case for using the Census Bureau's mid-month estimates of total population (POPTHM) rather than civilians age 16 and over for the population adjustment.
 The reason is that a portion of total miles traveled is specifically to support children's needs (day care, schools, children's activities, etc.) and the needs of elders who might have licenses but no longer drive.
 Ultimately the division of miles traveled by either population group (CNP16OV or POPTHM), while not a perfect match with drivers, is a consistent and relevant metric for evaluating economic growth.

 What about the impact of volatile gasoline prices?
 How much of a factor has that been in the trend?
-I'll close with an overlay of the population-adjusted miles traveled and real (inflation-adjusted) regular gasoline prices (all formulations) since the early 1990s.
+Here is an overlay of the population-adjusted miles traveled and real (inflation-adjusted) regular gasoline prices (all formulations) since the early 1990s.

 As is readily apparent, the correlation is fairly weak over the entire timeframe.
 And, despite the volatility in gasoline prices since the onset of the Great Recession, the correlation since December 2007 has been even weaker.
 That said, the 2014 decline in gasoline prices has been accompanied by a rise in miles traveled.